MaeKat/Cat-Runner/README.md

 # Cat-Runner
-Cat runner for Video game design at LSU
+Cat runner for Video Game Design at LSU

 Used free assets from Unity Asset Store to create an endless runner game.